 There are, however, a number of problems associated with intensive, large-scale production of fish.
 Faeces and spilled feed, which may contain nitrogen and phosphorus, can pollute the water column and local environment.
 Moreover, controlling sea lice without damaging fish or the surrounding ecosystem has been a longstanding challenge.

 Meanwhile, as the industry has grown, procuring enough nutritious fish feed has become an issue.
 Production of essential marine ingredients such as fish meal and fish oil has decreased by half during the past decade.

 Emerging technology is helping to solve these problems, and Norway is leading the way.
-With its long, biologically diverse coastline and centuries-long fishing traditions, Norway has amassed extensive expertise in aquaculture and fisheries which the country is applying in technology development.
+With its extended, biologically diverse coastline and centuries-long fishing traditions, Norway has tremendous expertise in aquaculture and fisheries which the country is applying in technology development.

 Sea lice are one of the most pressing challenges facing the aquaculture industry.
 These parasites release their eggs into the water.
 The eggs develop into larvae that attach themselves to fish, retarding their growth, disrupting their salt balance and making them vulnerable to disease and predation.
 Until now, drugs and chemicals have been the predominant method of controlling sea lice.
 Sea lice, however, have begun to acquire resistance to delousing agents.

 Norwegian companies have been using their creativity to prevent this pest from attacking fish.
 SFD has created SPG - Seafarm Pulse Guard®, which uses electrical pulses to inactivate sea lice before they attach to the fish.
 This stops infestation within the cage and further spread to the surrounding environment – without any damage to the fish.